Alum Bay: Geology

 Alum Bay is the location of a classic sequence of upper Paleocene and Eocene beds of soft sands and clays, separated by an unconformity from the underlying Cretaceous Chalk Formation that forms the adjoining headland of West High Down.
 Due to geological folding of the Alpine orogeny, the strata in the main section of the bay are near vertical, with younger rocks with progressively lower dips to the west.
 The sands are coloured due to oxidised iron compounds formed under different conditions.

 Alum Bay Chine begins as a small wooded valley descending eastward from the junction of the B3322 and the road to Headon Hall.
 It soon broadens into the clay ravine through which the path and chairlift from Needles Park descend to the beach.

+It was named from large amounts of alum mined here in the 16th century.